bloomberg/chromium.bb/src/media/test/data/README.md

 MD5 of RGB thumbnail rendered version of test-25fps.vp9.
 Written out by video_decode_accelerator_unittest.

+#### test-25fps.vp9.frames.md5:
+MD5s of frame which is decoded with Intel VAAPI and V4L2 decoders and is converted to I420 pixel format.
+Written out by video_decode_accelerator_unittest when input file is test-25fps.vp9.
+This value must be identical on all platforms.

 #### test-25fps.vp9_2
 Similar to test-25fps.vp9, substituting the option `--profile=0` with `--profile=2 --bit-depth=10` to vpxenc.
 (Note that vpxenc must have been